kiyotone/myGames.api/README.md

 - Add and view your game collection.
 - Use genre IDs to classify games by type (e.g., RPG, Action, Strategy).
-- Fetch list of all games and genres.
+- Fetch list of all games.
 - Update or delete game entries.

 ## 🧩 Tech Stack